GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

-### Bogkin
+### Korventennar
-Grandfolk of the swamps.
-In their home environment, they are known to be greedy, paranoid, and difficult to deal with.
-Outside of their home, they are known for their ambition and secrecy.
-The collective noun is a Clash.
+Giants who make their home in cloud cities.
+Many are primitive creatures but that does not mean one should underestimate them.
+The plural is Korventannain and their collective noun is a Clash.

-**Creature Type**: Bogkin are Humanoids.
+**Creature Type**: Korventennain are Humanoids.

-**Size**: Bogkin stand between 8' and 9'6" tall.
-They can weigh between 400-650 pounds.
+**Size**: Korventennain stand between 9' and 10' tall.
+They can weigh between 400-600 pounds.
 They are large creatures.

-**Hitpoints**: Bogkin have 3 Hitpoints.
+**Hitpoints**: Korventennain have 6 Hitpoints.

 **Attributes**:
-[Body] 20 (+6)
+[Body] 21 (+7)
 [Fort] 12 (+4)
-[Rflx] 10 (+3)
+[Rflx] 12 (+4)
 [Will] 10 (+3)
-[Inte] 11 (+3)
+[Inte] 7 (+2)
-[Prcp] 13 (+4)
+[Prcp] 12 (+4)
 [Empy] 9 (+3)

-**Languages**: Bogkin speak Jotine and another language as appropriate to where they operate.
+**Languages**: Korventennain speak Jotine.

-**Run Speed**: It may run up to 6 yards per move.
+**Run Speed**: It may run up to 7 yards per move.

-**Climb Speed**: It may climb up to 2 yards per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: It may climb up to 3 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.

-**Weapon Attacks**: The bogkin is capable of using weapons.
-It even has proficiency in two weapons (usually sling and club).
+**Weapon Attacks**: The korventennar is capable of using weapons.
+It even has proficiency in five weapons (usually club, sling, javelin, spear, and bow).

-**Defenses**: A bogkin can use armor and a shield.
+**Defenses**: A korventennar can use armor and a shield.

 **Unarmed Attacks**;

- • Unarmed Strike: The bogkin may use part of its body to strike a foe within 2 feet.
+ • Unarmed Strike: The korventennar may use part of its body to strike a foe within 2 feet.
 This is a melee bare attack.

 ---------------------